Crime drop: Immigration

 Studies of the United States have shown that increases in the concentration of immigrants are associated with decreases in violent crime rates, especially homicide and robbery.
 This relationship suggests that increasing immigration to the United States may be responsible for part of the recent drop in violent crime rates in the United States.

 Incarceration

 A 2004 study found that 58 percent of the drop in violent crime during the 1990s was due to incarceration.
 A 2015 Brennan Center for Justice report found that increased incarceration was responsible for about 5% of the crime drop in the United States during the 1990s, and for essentially none of the crime drop there since 2000.
-Commentators and academics who question the role of incarceration in the crime drop have noted that Canada's crime rates followed similar trends as those in the United States during the 1990s; in contrast, Canada's incarceration rate did not change significantly during this time, while that of the United States increased significantly.
-In 2009, Steven Messner and Richard Rosenfeld found that incarceration was negatively related to burglary rates "...only after unusual policy interventions, such as Italy's 2006 clemency measure that dramatically reduced the size of its prison population."
+Commentators and academics who question the role of incarceration in the crime drop have noted that Canada's crime rates followed similar trends to those in the United States during the 1990s; in contrast, Canada's incarceration rate did not change significantly during this time, while that of the United States increased significantly.
+In 2009, Steven Messner and Richard Rosenfeld found that incarceration was negatively related to burglary rates "only after unusual policy interventions, such as Italy's 2006 clemency measure that dramatically reduced the size of its prison population."